ArisenIO/arisen-java/CONTRIBUTING.md

-# Contributing to EOSIO SDK for Java
+# Contributing to arisen SDK for Java

 Interested in contributing?
 That's awesome!
 Here are some guidelines to get started quickly and easily: